rosineygp/mkdkr/README.md

 ## service:

 Create a docker container in detached mode.
-Useful to bring up a required service for a job, like a webserver or a database.
+Useful to bring up a required service for a job, like a webserver or database.

 ```Makefile
 my-service: